Soak up the sun at these Yorkshire seaside towns, all within easy reach of Leeds.

 Hornsea is a small but typically charming British coastal resort that’s perfect for weekend getaways.
 It’ll take you 90 minutes from Leeds and when you arrive you’ll find a picture-perfect village with a quaint promenade and a towering Yorkshire folly that overlooks a Blue Flag beach – sit back, relax and enjoy the views, or jump straight in and go for a swim.
 Keep an eye out for the sailing and fishing boats too, they favour the area.

 There’s loads to see and do in Hornsea.
-The standout landmark is Hornsea Mere, the largest freshwater lake in Europe, but you can also visit a host of natural attractions – Hall Garth Park and Tophill Low Nature Reserve are great if you’re looking for a walk surrounded by greenery.
+The standout landmark is Hornsea Mere, the largest freshwater lake in Yorkshire, but you can also visit a host of natural attractions – Hall Garth Park and Tophill Low Nature Reserve are great if you’re looking for a walk surrounded by greenery.
 Bringing the kids?
 Spend a few hours at Bugtopia, a hands-on insect experience, and follow it up with a trip to Mr Moo’s Ice Cream Parlour.
 If you’re looking for somewhere to eat, The Falcon Inn is a top drawer gastropub, while The Trawlerman serves up a right-good fish and chips.
 You could even get a drink at the Stackhouse if you’re not driving home – they have a cracking craft beer and wine offering.

 Staithes is one of Yorkshire’s best kept secrets, a charming coastal hamlet that overlooks the North Sea.
 It’s just one hour and forty minutes from Leeds by car and promises stunning views of the coast as well as a picturesque village worth exploring.
 A throwback of days gone by, it boasts narrow streets, ginnels and tall houses built into a sheltered cove at the base of a cliff.
 But it’s not just character, Staithes has loads of history too, because it was once one of the biggest fishing ports on the North Sea.